France-ioi/projects-overview/README.md

 This is a simple script that converts programs written in the JavaScool language (a simplified version of Java), into pure Java, so that they can be graded

 * [fioi-editor](https://github.com/France-ioi/fioi-editor)
-TODO?
+TODO.
 Previous version of fioi-editor2 ?
 Deprecated ?

 ## Bebras tasks
 * [bebras-tasks](https://github.com/France-ioi/bebras-tasks)